Our cats deserve our protection. When something comes along the way, they need all the help we can provide.

 This disease primarily affects cats under two years of age and those with compromised immune systems.
 While it can affect cats of any age, FIP is quite rare.
 However, the feline disease FIP is still a huge cause of concern.

-Here's everything you need to know about it:
+Here's everything you need to know about it.

 What Causes Feline Infectious Peritonitis in Cats?

-Cat infectious peritonitis is brought about by a mutation of the feline coronavirus.
+FIP is brought about by a mutation of the feline coronavirus.
 Generally, the virus is common and poses little to no threat in cats.
 However, this harmless virus can also mutate into a deadly strain under certain conditions.

 The exact reason why feline coronavirus mutates into the FIP-causing strain is still not fully understood.
 However, there are some observed factors that might contribute to the cause.